dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 First, the slight shift to the right of the keyboard keys, which seems to have been inherited from physical constraints that occurred during the design of typewriters appeared to be not necessary, and even counter-productive at times.
 Furthermore, the under-exploitation of the thumbs, at least on the Realforce keyboard that was my daily driver so far could be vastly improved upon with thumb cluster keys.
 For example, the *Backspace*, *Delete*, *Home*, *End* keys, the arrow keys, etc... would require to move the right hand quite far away.
-Furthermore, when using the i3 Window Tiling Manager, it is quite cumbersome to, say, switch between workspaces, windows, or switching input methods on the IME, because it requires the use of the Meta key to do so, requiring to often shift either left or right hand down to hit it.
+Furthermore, when using the i3 Window Tiling Manager, it is quite cumbersome to, say, switch between workspaces, windows, or switching input methods on the IME because it requires the use of the Meta key to doing so, requiring to often shift either left or right hand down to hit it.
 To put it simply, the standard keyboard layouts could be considered inefficient in those aspects, at least for my personal use case.
 Besides, learning about pronation that usually occurs during prolonged use, as well as the posture problem, namely the slightly hunched (and arched inward shoulder) position I would have to sit in due to the "flatness" and "centered" nature of the general consumer-oriented keyboard finally motivated me to look deeper into the matter of customized keyboards.
 {: .text-justify}

-After immersing myself in the awesome community of [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) and learning more mechanical keyboards from scratch, the image of the ideal (at that time) keyboard slowly started to form in my mind.
+After immersing myself in the awesome community of [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) and learning more about mechanical keyboards from scratch, the image of the ideal (at that time) keyboard slowly started to form in my mind.
 Namely, it had to be (1) a split keyboard, (2) with enough thumb cluster keys to map the Meta and Layer keys, and (3) tilting and tenting support to reduce pronation and allow for a "straight back and wide shoulder" position while typing.
-Turns out that besides the potential benefits cited above, customized mechanical keyboards can also result in faster-typing speed depending on the switches installed, and allows for an in-depth customization of the key layouts via firmware editing and flashing.
+Turns out that besides the potential benefits cited above, customized mechanical keyboards can also result in faster-typing speed depending on the switches installed, and allows for in-depth customization of the key layouts via firmware editing and flashing.
 {: .text-justify}

 Other reasons would be the itches that slowly crept into my hands, as I sat in the "ivory tower" for more than 3 years straight, without using my hand to realize something that physically exists in the real world.